dcmri/dcmri/docs/source/generated/examples/tutorials/plot_wex.rst

 to first consider the extreme ends of the water exchange spectrum in some more detail: fast water exchange (F) and no water exchange (N).

-Let's first generate a tissue without water exchange across either barrier (NN), and plot the signals:
+Let's first generate a tissue without water exchange across either barrier.
+We will use the more general model of restricted water exchange 'RR' and set the permeabilities to zero, as this then also plots the signals in individual
+compartments:

 ..
-GENERATED FROM PYTHON SOURCE LINES 62-66
+GENERATED FROM PYTHON SOURCE LINES 63-67

 .. code-block:: Python